petermarion/Individual-Project-Proposal-Private-Lesson-Scheduler/README.md

 # Private Lesson Scheduler

 ## Project Abstract
-_This proposed project is a standalone project aiming to improve my own experience at my part time job as a karate instructor.
+_This proposed project is a standalone project inspired by my own experience at my part time job as a karate instructor.
 Many instructors at different schools, myself included, offer private training to students as a way to improve a student's skills and make money on the side.
 Organizing these private lessons can be tedious and disorganized, especially when you grow upwards of 10 students, all with different schedules, that you need to fit in on one or a few days._
 _My proposal is a phone app which would solve every organizational issue that pertains to scheduling and maintaining private lessons._

 ![Private Lesson Scheduler Diagram](https://user-images.githubusercontent.com/59925687/108251858-f3074280-7125-11eb-880f-52b34c0b6793.jpg)

 ## Project Relevance
-This project will combine many aspects of the course to produce a standalone, professional feeling application which will improve the lives of me and my coworkers/friends across many karate schools.
+This project will combine many aspects of the course to produce a standalone, professional feeling application which will improve the experience of coaches across many sports.
 The student's profiles will be objects with many data fields, satisfying the requirements of object oriented design.
 The app will be user tested by myself and my coworkers, as well as code tested with XCode testing packages.
 We may need access to a database, but at the very least will be accessing the phone's memory to store user and instructor information over time.
 There will also be a need for a smooth looking GUI to make people actually want to use the application.
 The design will likely undergo many changes, as I have a lot of pain points when it comes to my current scheduling practices, and as a result have a lot of ideas I would like to implement which are outlined below.
 I hope to learn a lot about the standard progression of building an application, apply version control concepts, and create a usable and functional application.
 I also hope to apply concepts I am currently learning in User Experience Design class to interview potential users and discover the most important features for them.

 ## Conceptual Design
 _This app will be designed to bring together all aspects of private training into an organized and easy to use scheduler._

+Minimum Viable Product (MVP):
+- Single Schedule to organize a given day's lessons
+- A profile for each student
+    - Contact Information
+    - Training Goals
+    - Preferred Training Days/Times
+- Earnings Tracking

 Ideal Proposed Features, likely not everything will be implemented:
 - Allows user to schedule lessons on a calendar from a few days up to months in advance.